Surulere (song): Music video

-The music video for "Surulere" was uploaded to YouTube on January 23, 2014.
-It features Don Jazzy and Dr SID dancing in front of an undisclosed house.
-The video stars Funke Akindele, Helen Paul and Blossom Chukwujekwu.
-It tells the story of a young couple (Blossom Chukwujekwu and Helen Paul) who struggles with childbearing.
-Despite Chukwujekwu's mother (Funke Akindele) attempt at ending her son's marriage, the couple overcame the stigma of childbearing that young couples often experience.
+The music video for "Surulere" was uploaded to YouTube on January 23, 2014, and features Don Jazzy and Dr SID dancing in front of an undisclosed house.
+The video stars Funke Akindele, Helen Paul and Blossom Chukwujekwu, and tells the story of a young couple who struggles with childbearing.
+Despite Chukwujekwu's mother (Akindele) attempt at ending her son's marriage, the couple overcame the stigma of childbearing that young couples often experience.
+The video for "Surulere" was ranked fourth on YouTube's most watched Nigerian videos for the first quarter of 2014.